If the other parent has taken your child abroad without your consent, it may be a case of international child abduction.

 Under ‘Cooperation under the conventions’, you can see the states with which Denmark cooperates under the Hague Convention and the European Convention.

-If you want your child returned from a convention state you must send the following documents to
+If you want your child returned from a convention state you must send the following documents to:

-The Ministry of Social Affairs and Integration
+The Ministry of Children, Gender Equality, Integration and Social Affairs

 Holmens Kanal 22